awslabs/aws-encryption-sdk-specification/framework/test-vectors/esdk-test-vector-enumeration.md

 * Largest frame + partial frame: all plaintexts where (length = 2^32-1 + [1 ..
 2^32-1))
 * Two largest frames: all plaintexts where (length = 2*(2^32-1))
 * Many frames: all plaintexts where (length = 2*(2^32-1) + [1 ..
 (2^32-1)*(2^32-3)])

-## Concrete representative plaintext values

-(Should these even go in the spec?)

-* Empty: ""
-* Small: "abc"
-* Medium: "abcdefg12345678910"
-TODO